pvieito/PythonKit/README.md

 ## Requirements

-`PythonKit` requires Swift 4.1 and/or Xcode 9.3 and has been tested both on macOS and Linux.
+`PythonKit` requires Swift 4.2 and has been tested both on macOS and Linux.

 ## Usage